 This article is my examination and explanation on how musical form is utilised in much of modern media music (i.e. in video games and motion pictures).
-It includes a basic introduction to musical form itself and then follows up with the recommendations I follow myself.

 What is musical form?